NathanThai2201/CopeStortion/README.md

 # CopeStortion
 An experimental audio distortion plugin

-- A classic sine fold with an displaced hardclip at higher volumes<br>
+- A modified soft clip with an displaced hardclip at higher volumes<br>
 - Tweak around the drive and power knobs at lower settings for extra glitchiness<br>

 Installation Instructions:<br>